South African Quick Brief (2026)

 Municipal Application Process for Smart Meter Implementation

-To benefit from this program, municipalities must follow a structured application process through National Treasury:
+To benefit from this programme, municipalities must follow a structured application process through National Treasury:

 - Submit an application using a prescribed form.